A DIY TV wall mount is a simple way to set up your entertainment center

 • Attach the wall bracket plate to the wall using the screws or bolts provided with the wall mount kit.
 If the kit uses lag bolts, drive them in with a socket wrench.

-Tip: If you’re attaching your TV flat to the wall to a fixed wall mount, you may find it easier to connect the cables to the television before attaching it to the wall bracket.
+• Set the TV aside.
+Be sure to rest the TV so the screen is facing upward.
+Setting the TV with the screen facing down can cause permanent damage.
+Tip: If you’re attaching your TV flat to the wall to a fixed wall mount, you may find it easier to connect the cables to the television before attaching it to the wall bracket, as detailed below.

 • Be sure the TV and any attached devices are unplugged.

 • Have someone help you hold the television up to the wall mount.
 Attach the audio and video cables to the television per the manufacturer’s instructions.